kontainapp/km/payloads/demo-dweb/demo-script.md

   * If docker is already installed, check version with `docker version -f 'Client: {{.Client.Version}}'`
   * For `docker-CE`, see [Docker installation info](https://docs.docker.com/install/linux/docker-ce/fedora/).
 As of the moment of this writing, they did not support Fedora30 so --releasever=29 needs to be passed to dnf
    * For `moby-engine`, just `dnf install` it.
-* `make distro` should pass so km base container is available
 * If docker image size comparison is needed, it's a good idea to pre-pull default Python images: `docker pull python`
 * [kubectl (1.14+)](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-on-linux) and Azure [az CLI (latest)](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-yum?view=azure-cli-latest) should be installed for Kubernetes/Azure part of the demo
 * for meltdown demo, the hardware has to be Intel CPU supporting TSX instructions, and  meltdown mitigation should be turned off (`pti=off` on boot line)